LATAM Airlines Group’s decision to quit Oneworld marks a further twist in the chequered history for the global alliances in Brazil.

 Delta’s various airline investments are largely with other SkyTeam carriers.
 Aeromexico, Air France, China Eastern and Korean Air – and potentially Alitalia – are all existing SkyTeam members in which Delta has invested.

-However, it also has a holding Virgin Atlantic – which is not in SkyTeam.
-It also has key joint ventures with non-SkyTeam carriers, such as its US-Canadian partnership with WestJet and with Virgin Australia.
+However, it also has a holding in Virgin Atlantic – which is not in SkyTeam - asn has key joint ventures with unaligned carriers, such as its US-Canadian partnership with WestJet and its tie-up with Virgin Australia.

 In keeping with the approach of other groupings – for example IAG with its Aer Lingus investment – airline priorities seem increasingly focused on sealing joint-venture partnerships rather than necessarily on alliance membership.